freh-g/knowalk/README.md

 # KnoWalk

-Knowalk is an algorithm that produces embeddings out of a knowledge graph.
-The knowledge graph has to be fed to the algorithm in a .csv format without index  and with specific headers i.e.
+KnoWalk is an algorithm that produces nodes embeddings from a knowledge graph.
+It is optimized for running in parallel on multiple CPUs, by default n of available CPUs - 1.
+KnoWalk takes as input a knowledge graph that has to be fed to the algorithm in a .csv format without index  and with specific headers i.e.

 - source: id of the source
 - target: id of the target